Does Bridgeport have a Curfew?

 However you can file for free.
 You must fill out an affidavit of inability to pay (it’s on the petition form).

 Additional resources for victims of domestic violence:

 - National Domestic Violence Hotline- phone # 800-799-SAFE www.ndvh.org

 - Women’s Center of Montgomery County- hotline 800-773-2424 www.wcmontco.org

 What about fingerprinting?

-Fingerprinting is provided for any Borough resident or Borough business for a ($10.00) fee, non-resident adult for a twenty five dollar ($25.00) fee.
-Employee the fee is ten dollars ($10.00) any additional cards will be five dollars ($5.00) each.
+Fingerprinting is provided for any Borough resident or Borough business for a ($15.00) fee, non-resident adult for a thirty dollar ($30.00) fee.
+Employee fee is fifteen dollars ($15.00) any additional cards will be ten dollars ($10.00) each.
 Acceptable forms of payment are cash or money orders only.
 Typically fingerprints may be required for various licensing requirements, such as the Securities and Exchange Commission, insurance brokers, bar examinations, adoptions and state teacher’s certification.
 Appointments for fingerprinting may be made by calling the Police Department during normal office hours.
 Anyone needing fingerprints must bring photo ID.

 What should you do if you receive a Traffic Citation?

 You're driving along one day when your attention is caught by a flash of red and blue lights in your rearview mirror, followed by a signal from a police officer to pull over.